Louisiana Hurricane Ike (DR-1792)

 September 29, 2008

-NEW ORLEANS, La. -- A Disaster Recovery Center (DRC) will open Monday, Sept.
-29 at 1 p.m. in Lake Charles to assist residents who had damage or losses from hurricanes Gustav and Ike, according to Governor?s Office of Homeland Security and Emergency Preparedness (GOHSEP) and Federal Emergency Management Agency (FEMA) officials.
-Disaster Recovery Center location and hours of operation:
+NEW ORLEANS, La. -- Three Disaster Recovery Centers (DRC) will open today in Clinton, Rayne and Winnsboro to assist residents who had damage or losses from hurricanes Gustav and Ike, according to Governor?s Office of Homeland Security and Emergency Preparedness (GOHSEP) and Federal Emergency Management Agency (FEMA) officials.
+Below you will find the locations and hours of operation of the Disaster Recovery Centers:

 September 27, 2008